 Now, let’s get to the part where we create an actual online order form:

-- In your Getsitecontrol dashboard, click Create widget and choose Contact.
+- In your Getsitecontrol dashboard, click +Create widget and choose Contact with visitors.

-- On the Appearance tab, choose a webpage position for your form.
-For this case, typically, bottom panels are the number one choice.
+- Select a webpage position.
+For this case, typically, panels are the number one choice.
 When clicked on, they open a full-size form like the one shown at the beginning of the post.
-You can also choose the colors for the widget or simply apply the theme of your website.

-- On the Content tab, choose the Online order form template.
-Here you can customize the names of the fields, modify them, and add new ones.
+- On the Content tab you can change the copy, customize the names of the fields, modify them, and add new ones.

-- When you finish with the adjustments, save the widget by clicking OK and activate it.
+- When you finish with the adjustments, save the widget by clicking Save & close and activate it.

 How to make the most out of your website order form